Department of Mathematics, Computer Science, and Statistics

 Sam Vandervelde's Math Home Page

-I am an Assistant Professor of Mathematics at St. Lawrence University, located in Canton, NY; I joined the department in the fall of 2007.
+I am an Associate Professor of Mathematics at St. Lawrence University, located in Canton, NY; I joined the department in the fall of 2007.
 I enjoy any beautiful mathematical ideas, although I tend to be inclined towards problems in number theory, graph theory, combinatorics, and Euclidean geometry.
-Current research projects include work on arithmetic graph sums and new partition identities, while my dissertation focused on Mahler measure.
+Current research projects include work on paradoxical decompositions and new partition identities, while my dissertation focused on Mahler measure.

 Contact InfoPublicationsCurrent CVSnow Bowl